SEND Local Offer details for West Earlham Junior School

 Monitoring effectiveness of support for SEN pupils

 SEN support takes the form of a four-part cycle (assess, plan, do, review) through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil’s needs and of what supports the pupil in making good progress and securing good outcomes.
 Pupils identified as having SEN have individual support plans, detailing short term targets and the support and interventions that are in place.
-These are reviewed termly by the SENDCo and/or class teacher in consultation with the pupil and their parent/carer.
+These are reviewed termly by the class teacher in consultation with the SENDCo, pupil and their parent/carer.
 At this meeting, it will be decided either that:

 - Progress is back on track and the pupil no longer needs a support plan;